 I moved to Spokane in 1972 and found my home.
 I’ve supported myself as a waitress, data entry operator, receptionist, bookkeeper, personnel/compliance/safety manager, accounting administrator, and currently a small business owner of Access Unified Networks.

-We have lived in the Perry District since 1983 where Kent and I raised our blended family of five children.
+We have lived in the Perry District since 1983 where my husband Kent and I raised our blended family of five children.
 Our children attended Grant, Sacajawea, and Lewis & Clark High Schools, and have blessed us with ten grandchildren.

 When I transitioned from waiting tables to data entry, I found that I needed to enhance my education to be competitive in the marketplace.
 This sent me on an educational journey where I would take classes to fulfill advancement opportunities.
 I continued this journey until I completed my AA Degree in 2001, my Bachelor’s Degree in 2003, and finally my MBA Degree in 2010.